apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Using Deferrable Operators
 --------------------------

-If all you wish to do is use pre-written Deferrable Operators (such as ``TimeSensorAsync``, which comes with Airflow), then there are only two steps you need:
+If you want to use pre-written Deferrable Operators that come with Airflow, such as ``TimeSensorAsync``, then you only need to complete two steps:

-* Ensure your Airflow installation is running at least one ``triggerer`` process, as well as the normal ``scheduler``
+* Ensure your Airflow installation runs at least one ``triggerer`` process, as well as the normal ``scheduler``
 * Use deferrable operators/sensors in your DAGs

-That's it; everything else will be automatically handled for you.
-If you're upgrading existing DAGs, we even provide some API-compatible sensor variants (e.g. ``TimeSensorAsync`` for ``TimeSensor``) that you can swap into your DAG with no other changes required.
+Airflow automatically handles and implements the deferral behaviors for you.

+If you're upgrading existing DAGs to use deferrable operators, Airflow contains API-compatible sensor variants, like ``TimeSensorAsync`` for ``TimeSensor``.
+Add these variants into your DAG to use deferrable operators with no other changes required.

-Note that you cannot yet use the deferral ability from inside custom PythonOperator/TaskFlow Python functions; it is only available to traditional, class-based Operators at the moment.
+Note that you can't use the deferral ability from inside custom PythonOperator or TaskFlow Python functions.
+Deferral is only available to traditional, class-based Operators.

 .. _deferring/writing:

 Writing Deferrable Operators
 ----------------------------

-Writing a deferrable operator takes a bit more work.
+Writing a deferrable operator requires more configuration than updating your DAGs with pre-written operators.
 There are some main points to consider:

 * Your Operator must defer itself with a Trigger.
-If there is a Trigger in core Airflow you can use, great; otherwise, you will have to write one.
+You can use a Trigger in core Airflow you can use, otherwise, you need to write a custom one.
-* Your Operator will be stopped and removed from its worker while deferred, and no state will persist automatically.
-You can persist state by asking Airflow to resume you at a certain method or pass certain kwargs, but that's it.
+* Your Operator will be stopped and removed from its worker while deferred, and no state will persists automatically.
+You can persist state by instructing Airflow to resume the operation at a certain method or by passing certain kwargs.
 * You can defer multiple times, and you can defer before/after your Operator does significant work, or only defer if certain conditions are met (e.g. a system does not have an immediate answer).
 Deferral is entirely under your control.
 * Any Operator can defer; no special marking on its class is needed, and it's not limited to Sensors.
 * In order for any changes to a Trigger to be reflected, the *triggerer* needs to be restarted whenever the Trigger is modified.
 * If you want to add an operator or sensor that supports both deferrable and non-deferrable modes, it's suggested to add ``deferrable: bool = conf.getboolean("operators", "default_deferrable", fallback=False)`` to the ``__init__`` method of the operator and use it to decide whether to run the operator in deferrable mode.
-You'll be able to configure the default value of ``deferrable`` of all the operators and sensors that support switching between deferrable and non-deferrable mode through ``default_deferrable`` in the ``operator`` section.
+You can configure the default value of ``deferrable`` of all the operators and sensors that support switching between deferrable and non-deferrable mode through ``default_deferrable`` in the ``operator`` section.
 Here's an example of a sensor that supports both modes.

 .. code-block:: python